hbctraining/Intro-to-R-online-Catalyst/lessons/1A_Segment_1_Video_A.md

 ## Creating a new project in RStudio

 When you're using RStudio, you have the option of creating a new R project.
 A project is simply a working directory designated with a `.RProj` file.
 We recommend creating a new R Project whenever you are starting a new research project.
-Once you’ve created a new R project, you should immediately create folders in the directory which will contain your R code, data files, notes, and other material relevant to your project.

 Let's get started and create a new project directory for "Introduction to R":